0xPolygon/polygon-docs/docs/zkEVM/get-started/setup-nodes/local-node.md

 Developers who wish to test their own smart contracts, experiment with new code, or simply test a zk-rollup network on their local machines can do so by setting up Polygon zkEVM's local development environment.

+Developers can setup a node with either the Polygon zkEVM's mainnet or the testnet.

 This tutorial is a guide to setting up a local but single zkEVM node.
 It is _single_ because it has no connections to external peers.
 It is a sandbox environment existing only on the user's local machine.